benpolinsky/el_photography/README.md

+- switch photo out on click with variants.
 - after checkout / during checkout =  add a 'have questions?/concerns' contact link
 - touch up about/contact
 - choose a photo area in admin new product should be scrollable and eventually lazily load images.